yaminrk/Quiz-App/README.md

 #The code has comments explaining it in through detail

+##Blog

-#My main focus on this project was to create a readable and clean code.
+My main focus on this project was to create a readable and clean code.
+While writing the code I used the best names so it will make the code easier to understand.
+It's also my first javascript project.